My Wife Won’t Talk To Me

 What if you began to grow comfortable just being together and not necessarily talking for periods of time?

 That actually wouldn’t be such a bad thing.
 In fact, you might find that you both become less anxious, less stressed, and feel closer to each other.

 Because you would become for your spouse, and your spouse for you, that person who allowed you to just breathe.
 For a little bit of time, you’d just be, live, and refresh without pressure from the other to do anything.

 Sure, there’s certainly time and need for conversation – even stimulating and deep times of connection and enlightenment – but believe it or not, you can feel those things in silent hugs, lying together staring at the ceiling, holding hands on quiet walks, and car rides where the only sound that can be heard is the engine.

-So rather than lamenting and agonizing with, “My spouse won’t talk to me,” re-frame yourself to think something like, “My spouse feels that he/she doesn’t have to be artificial or perform in front of me.
-My spouse feels that I am someone who he/she can simply and peacefully let time slowly pass as the breeze blows gently against my cheek.”
+So rather than lamenting and agonizing with, “My wife won’t talk to me,” re-frame yourself to think something like, “My wife feels that she doesn’t have to be artificial or perform in front of me.
+My wife feels that I am someone who she can simply and peacefully let time slowly pass as the breeze blows gently against her cheek.”

 Follow Us For Updates!